Bayesian non-parametric ordinal regression under a monotonicity constraint: Illustrations with real data

-The model fit is illustrated in Figure \ref{loglika}, showing a significant improvement over the proportional odds model.
-There was substantial country effect on the responses, with the posterior median random effect variance of 0.53 and 90\% credible interval $(0.40,0.73)$.
+The model fit for the three models is illustrated in Figure \ref{loglika}; this shows that the proposed monotonic model produced the best fit to the data, compared to the PO and GAM formulations.
+The GAM allows for flexible non-monotonic covariate effects while still assuming log-additivity and proportional odds, whereas the proposed model introduces the monotonicity assumption and relaxes both the additivity and PO assumptions.
 The resulting posterior mean regression surfaces for the three cumulative response category probabilities are shown in the perspective plot of Figure \ref{pisapersp}.
-An alternative presentation where the layers are shown separately rather than overlaid, is provided in the Supplementary Materials.
 The posterior mean regression surfaces were calculated at fixed covariate values $\mathbf x$ and cluster levels $c$ as $\frac{1}{L}\sum_{\ell=1}^L S(k \mid \mathbf x, c; \lambda_k^{(\ell)})$, where $\lambda_k^{(\ell)}, \ell=1,\ldots,L$ is the posterior sample for the level $k$ regression function.
 For Figure \ref{pisapersp}, the country effect was set to the expected value of zero, while the class size and school size were varied on a rectangular grid.
 The distribution of the data points on ground level shows the correlation between the two main covariates.
-Notable about the covariate effects is that the effect of the school size on the `not meeting the individual students' needs' response seems to level off, while the effect of the class size mainly seems to be present in relatively small schools.
-For comparison, Supplementary Materials include a similar perspective plot under the proportional odds model; the log-linearity assumption for school size on the link function scale produces an s-shaped surface for the predicted probabilities, which looks less reasonable in the boundaries of the data, explaining the worse fit in Figure \ref{loglika}.
+Notable about the covariate effects is that the effect of the school size on the `not meeting the individual students' needs' response seems to level off, while the effect of the class size mainly seems to be present in relatively small schools, explaining the worse fit for the models assuming log-additive effects.
+For comparison, the posterior mean perspective plots for the GAM are shown in Supplementary Figure~S9.